Aventurera

 Aventurera ("Adventuress" in English) is a 1950 Mexican drama film directed by Alberto Gout and starring Ninón Sevilla and Andrea Palma.
-It's considered a masterpiece of the Rumberas film.
+It's considered a masterpiece of the "Rumberas film" genre.
 The film features Pedro Vargas and Ana María González as club singers.

 It was shot at the Churubusco Studios in Mexico City with sets designed by the art director Manuel Fontanals.